jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/update-orchestration-of-central-clouds-regionone-and-subclouds.rst

         The strategy is being applied in the subcloud.

     **finishing**
-        updates that are no longer required are being deleted
+        Updates that are no longer required are being deleted.

-        updates that require committing are being committed
+        Updates that require committing are being committed.

     **complete**
         Updating has been completed successfully.